bernecky/apex/README.md

   ```
       '' apex 'TestsForNow/ipbb'
   ```
-  The left argument to the "apex" verb is a set of space-delimited compiler options, e.g. ``` 'option0=x option1=y...' ```
+  If specified, the left argument to the "apex" verb is a set of space-delimited compiler options, e.g. ``` 'option0=x option1=y...' ```

   Default options are: